vigetlabs/craft-viget-base/docs/parts-kit.md

 ## Customization

-You can override the following values with a `config/parts-kit.php`
+You can override the following values via the same config file used for all base module features: `/config/viget.php`.
+These settings should be nested under a `partsKit` key.

 | Key         | Default        | Description                              |
 |:------------|:---------------|:-----------------------------------------|